h8d13/TERCES/KEKeys/README.md

 Terces derived keys briefly exist in RAM during operations.
 For truly tin-foil paranoid setups:
 Assumes you are already on a FDE system.
+We have an install script in [VaseX](https://github.com/h8d13/VaseX) which uses PKBF2 on LVM/LUKS2 with Grub2.

 ### Compressed zram swap with zramen